mnassrib/installing-hadoop-cluster/README.md

 | slave-datanode-1 |    192.168.1.73   |   | &check; |
 | slave-datanode-2 |    192.168.1.74   |   | &check; |

 So far, we have only one machine (master-namenode) that is ready.
 We have to build and configure the two other added machines.
-We can clone the created machine and then modifying the necessary parameters will be a good idea.
+We can clone the master-namenode machine twice, then changing the necessary parameters seems like a good idea.

 ## 1- Clone twice the master-namenode server created above
 ### Commands with root